ncatlab/nlab-content/pages/8/0/5/9/19508/content.md

 Beware that, for the time being, the entry [above](#Details) is referring to the numbering in the arXiv version of [Renaudin 2006](#Renaudin06), which differs from that in the published version.

 [^1]: The condition of left properness does not appear in the arXiv version of [Renaudin 2006](#Renaudin06), but is added in the published version.
-By  [[Dugger's theorem]] (see [here](combinatorial+model+category#EveryCombinatorialModelCatQEquivalentToLeftProper)) every combinatorial model category is Quillen equivalent to a left proper one, but it is not immediate that every [[zig-zag]] of Quillen equivalences between left proper combinatorial model categories passes through only left proper ones.
+By  [[Dugger's theorem]] (see [here](combinatorial+model+category#EveryCombinatorialModelCatQEquivalentToLeftProper)) every combinatorial model category is Quillen equivalent to a left proper one, but it is not immediate that every [[zig-zag]] of Quillen equivalences between left proper combinatorial model categories may be taken to pass through only left proper ones.

 [[!redirects HoCombModCat]]